giminni/docker-grav/README.md

 * `grav_build.sh` is used for building a container
 * `grav_run.sh` is used for running a container
 * `grav_shell.sh` is used for accessing the command line inside a container
+* `grav_purge.sh` is used for deleting all cached data, container and image artefacts.

 ## Configuring a container from the command line